 If you are paying for the internet already, use that for streaming movies and shows on your TV for the family/group to watch.
 Google Chromecast is an affordable option to do that – both YouTube and Netflix both!

 Stay away from people who want money from you

-It’s harsh, but true.
+It’s harsh but true.
 We always have that friend, that colleague, that relative – who is always out of money.
 You help them today, they will want more.
 Help them again and it becomes a habit and the cycle never ends.
-The possibility of getting the money back is slim and you will be chasing your goals – which could have been met at the first place.
+The possibility of getting the money back is slim and you will be chasing your goals – which could have been met in the first place.
 So if they are people close to you, don’t lend money, focus on the relationship.

 The only exception is – if there is a medical emergency.
 Other issues like paying for another friend, car payment, home décor or personal items – nope, not necessary – they are wants, not needs.

 There are cheaper brands and alternatives that you can use for your personal needs to save money.
 What I am referring to here are items that you need as a social being – good clothing, shoes, bag, good hair, and healthy skin and makeup.
 Now on a personal level, I don’t buy second-hand clothes or personal items.
 What I do is a mix of high-low – expensive and affordable pieces.